jadkins99/Java-Maze/README.md

 # Java-Maze
 ## Object Oriented Design - Fall 2019

 A maze program in Java.
-Created by Atalay Kutlay, Timon Braun, Tyrell Daniels, and Jacob Adkinds.
+Created by Atalay Kutlay, Timon Braun, Tyrell Daniels, and Jacob Adkins.
 It includes two approaches to create a maze and two approaches to solve a maze.

 ![Screenshot](assets/javamaze.gif)

 Creating approaches :
-- BFSGenerator (Jacob Adkinds)
+- BFSGenerator (Jacob Adkins)
 - HallwayGenerator (Timon Braun)